brycedrennan/speaky/README.md

 )
 ```

-The helper wraps all the goodies—chunking, glitch detection, ASR verification, etc.—while caching the heavy TTS model for speed.
+The helper wraps all the goodies—chunking, glitch detection, transcription verification, etc.—while caching the heavy TTS model for speed.

+## Credit

+This project is built on top of [chatterbox open-source TTS](https://github.com/resemble-ai/chatterbox).

 ## Development